Rayner firm denies giving tax advice as PM refuses to say if he would sack her

 “I do want it to be comprehensive … and then of course I will act on whatever the report is that’s put in front of me.”

-Sir Keir and his Cabinet have rallied round the Deputy Prime Minister amid Opposition calls for her to resign over the error, with the Prime Minister and Chancellor Rachel Reeves both expressing “full confidence” in her.
+It is understood that the ministerial ethics watchdog’s probe could report back as early as Friday.

-The Prime Minister, who vociferously defended Ms Rayner on Monday, has faced questions over when he was informed that she had sought additional legal advice, which came to the conclusion that she should have paid more tax.
+The Prime Minister, who vociferously defended Ms Rayner on Monday, has faced questions over when he was informed that she had sought additional legal advice, and that it had come to the conclusion that she should have paid more tax.

 He told the BBC: “I knew on Monday that she’d taken advice previously when she did the conveyance, and she was taking further advice, but the actual advice came through on Wednesday morning.”